 The Postgraduate Fellowship in Refugee and Migrant Health (PGF) is a 13-week medical capacity building and training programme specifically designed to help local doctors working in humanitarian settings to improve their clinical practice.
 It targets those who have not worked in similar settings previously, or have not received specialised training to meet the specific healthcare needs of a migrant/refugee population.The PGF started in November 2017 in Bangladesh in response to the ongoing Rohingya crisis, and we have been working hard to grow and improve the programme to date.
 We aim to roll out the PGF in other countries from 2020 onward.
 To find out more or if you are interested in bringing the PGF to your community or area, please get in touch.

 The Rohingya people have suffered under decades of discrimination and lack of access to basic rights and services such as healthcare with high rates of attacks reported in 1978, 1991-92, and in 2016.
 Recently, In August 2017, a widespread attack in the Rakhine state of Myanmar (Burma), including murder, torture, rape, sexual violence, enslavement, triggered over 700,000 Rohingya refugees to flee to its neighboring country of Bangladesh.
 The UN Chief of Human Rights has reported it as a textbook example of ‘ethnic cleansing’.
 From a medical and public health perspective, there are immense requirements in the control of communicable disease, management of non-communicable disease and injuries, support for mental health and psychological trauma, as well as understanding reproductive health and coping with the effects of gender-based violence.
 These requirements are further challenged by the lack of health literacy amongst the Rohingya population stemming from decades of denied healthcare access.

 Following on from a pilot run held in February 2018, DWW launched the PGF officially in July 2018 with its first cohort of 24 Bangladeshi doctors.

-The estimated impact of the training directly reached approximately 6,000-7,000 Rohingya/host community patients per day by the end of 2019 based on 50 consultations per day per doctor (current number of consultations average is 100-150 per day, which we aim to reduce for better quality of healthcare).
-The PGF training programme involves 108 hours of classroom sessions and 288 hours of clinical shadowing over a 14-week period.
-The PGF is centered around the delivery of 7 independent modules:
+The estimated impact of the training directly reached approximately 6,000-7,000 Rohingya/host community patients per day by the end of 2019 based on 50 consultations per day per doctor.
+The PGF training programme involved 108 hours of classroom sessions and 288 hours of clinical shadowing over a 14-week period.
+The PGF was centered around the delivery of 7 independent modules:

 The teaching incorporates a wide range of methodologies including: